• Skip to primary navigation

 How To Make Instant Pot Mushroom Risotto

-STEP 1: Turn on the Sauté feature of your Instant Pot and add the oil & butter.
+1. Turn on the sauté feature of your Instant Pot and add the oil and butter.
 When melted, add the onions and sauté for 2-3 minutes until slightly translucent.

-STEP 2: Now add the minced garlic and dried thyme.
-Sauté for 1 minute to lightly brown the garlic.
+2. Now add the minced garlic and dried thyme.
+Sauté for 30-60 seconds until fragrant.

-STEP 5: Now pour in the wine and cook until the liquid mostly cooks down.
-About 2 minutes.
+1. Pour in the wine and cook until the liquid reduces.

-STEP 6: Stir in the broth, salt, and pepper then close and secure the lid.
-Turn the steam release handle to the sealing position.
-Cancel the Sauté function and push the Pressure Cooker (Manual Setting) button to high pressure.
-Set the time to 6 minutes by using the + or - button.
+2. Stir in the broth, salt, and pepper then close the lid and cancel the sauté function.
+Turn the steam release handle to the sealing position and set the pressure cooker button to high pressure.
+Set the time to 6 minutes.

-STEP 7: The cooker will beep when the time is up.
-Carefully turn the steam release handle to the Venting position for a quick release.
-Once the Float Valve goes down you can carefully open the lid.
-The risotto will look soupy when you first remove the lid but don't worry this is normal.
+4. The risotto will look soupy when you remove the lid but this is normal.
 Just give it a few good stirs and It will thicken up nicely.

 • Instant Pot Potato Leek Soup